henrikengstrom/jokk/README.md

 ./build.sh -h
 ```

+Or if you prefer you can [download](https://https://github.com/henrikengstrom/jokk/tree/main/distribution/exec) a pre-built package for your choice of OS.

 ### Configuration

 First you must let jokk know what Kafka environments you want to inspect.
 To do so, simply copy the file `jokk.toml.example` to `jokk.toml` and add the required information.
 The local Kafka environment settings are pre-filled and if you have a local instance running you can access it by setting the environment flag to `-e local`.